Shereen2000/Enviro365-Waste-Management-API/README.md

   PostgreSQL (or another relational database): To store data persistently.

-  Swagger: For API documentation and testing.
+  Swagger: For API documentation and testing..

   Jakarta Validation: For input validation.